A structured concurrency library that makes your life easy!

 - The server script is again easy to understand.
 We create an SSL context, passing the certificate and private key.
 After that, we create a tcp_listener like in the previous example, but this time we wrapped it in a TLSListener which takes at creation the tcp_listener and the ssl context.
 The rest is like the previous example.

 Unix client and server

-For Unix systems (sorry Windows!), there are unix sockets that can be very convenient for inter-process communication.
-You can see in the next example that writing clients and servers for this type of socket is almost identical to the way to do with tcp.
+For Unix systems (sorry Windows!), there are Unix sockets that can be very convenient for inter-process communication.
+You can see in the next example that writing clients and servers for this type of socket is almost identical to the way to do it with TCP.

-- I don’t think there is much to say , the interface is pretty much the same except that the connect_unix and create_unix_listener functions take a file as argument instead of host and port.
+- I don’t think there is much to say, the interface is pretty much the same except that the connect_unix and create_unix_listener functions take a file as an argument instead of host and port.